Extremal problems on the Hamiltonicity of claw-free graphs: Appendix

-{\bf Appendix A:} Let $q_1$ (resp.~$q_2$) be the largest eigenvalue of the signless Laplacian matrix of $EP_n$ (resp.~$EP'_n$).
-Let $x$ (resp.~$y$) be the eigenvector corresponding to $q_1$ (resp.~$q_2$).
-Pick $u$ as a degree two vertex in $EP_n$, $v$ as a degree four vertex in $EP_n$, $w$ as a degree $n-4$ vertex in $EP_n$, and $z$ as a degree $n-7$ vertex in $EP_n$.
-If $Q$ is the adjacency matrix of $EP_n$, then we have $Qx=q_1 x$.
-Recall the symmetry of vertices with the same degree.
-We get the following system of linear equations.
+{\bf Appendix A:} Let $q_1$ (resp.,~$q_2$) be the largest eigenvalue of the signless Laplacian matrix of $EB_n$ (resp.,~$EB'_n$).
+Let $x$ (resp.,~$y$) be the eigenvector corresponding to $q_1$ (resp.,~$q_2$).
+Pick $u$ as a vertex of degree two in $EB_n$, $v$ as a vertex of degree four in $EB_n$, $w$ as a vertex of degree $n-5$ in $EB_n$, and $z$ as a vertex of degree $n-7$ in $EB_n$.
+If $Q$ is the signless Laplacian matrix of $EB_n$, then we have $Qx=q_1x$.
+By symmetry, we get the following system of linear equations: